History of the State of Singapore (Malaysia): Albatross file

 By this stage, the PAP had already consolidated its political position following the success of Operation Coldstore in 1963, which had effectively crippled the leftists and neutralised key figures such as Lim Chin Siong of the Barisan Sosialis (BS).
 Both Lee and Goh believed that separation would afford Singapore the "best of both worlds", which was political insulation from the racial and communal tensions that was plaguing Malaysia, while maintaining access to the Malaysian market for continued economic development.
-After the initial reveal in 1996, limited portions of the Albatross File were displayed at an exhibition by the National Museum of Singapore in 2015, offering the public a first glimpse into the high-level deliberations surrounding the separation.
-Almost six decades after the separation in 2023, the Singaporean government announced that the Albatross File would be fully declassified and released to the public.
+After the initial reveal in 1996, limited portions of the Albatross file were displayed at an exhibition by the National Museum of Singapore in 2015, offering the public a first glimpse into the high-level deliberations surrounding the separation.
+Almost six decades after the separation in 2023, the Singaporean government announced that the Albatross file would be fully declassified and released to the public.

 Public narrative

-The separation was carefully presented to the public in a manner designed to minimise instability and avert the risk of escalating racial tensions, particularly from Ultras within UMNO, who might have resorted to violent means to address the racial discord between Malays and Chinese.
-On 7 August, the Tunku, having concluded that there was "no alternative" capable of preventing further bloodshed, advised the Parliament of Malaysia to vote in favour of expelling Singapore from the Federation.
-On 9 August, Parliament voted unanimously, 126 to 0, in favour of the expulsion, with Members of Parliament from Singapore notably absent.
+The separation was carefully presented to the public in a manner designed to minimise instability and avert the risk of escalating racial tensions.
+On 7 August, the separation agreement was signed, and the Tunku rejected Lee's final proposal for a looser federation, stating that "There's no other way now".
+On 9 August, Parliament voted unanimously, 126 to 0, in favour of the separation by passing the Constitution and Malaysia (Singapore Amendment) Act 1965, with Members of Parliament from Singapore notably absent.
 On that same day, a visibly emotional Lee at a press conference in Caldecott Hill publicly announced that Singapore was henceforth a sovereign and independent state, assuming the position of Prime Minister of the newly formed nation.
 During the conference, later televised that day, he remarked: "I mean for me it is a moment of anguish because all my life… you see the whole of my adult life… I have believed in merger and the unity of these two territories.
-You know it's a people connected by geography, economics, and ties of kinship…" Lee's tears were not shed over a sudden expulsion, but over a profound sense of disappointment that the vision of a successful and cooperative merger, premised on multiracial equality and national unity, had ultimately proven unattainable.
+You know it's a people connected by geography, economics, and ties of kinship…" A 2015 poll among Singaporeans showed that Lee's "moment of anguish" was one of the most enduring memories in Singapore's modern history.